Source code

 # When run as a standalone program, this will read a specification from

-# stdin and output the certificate as PEM to stdout.
+# stdin and output the cms message as PEM.

 if __name__ == "__main__":